“An epic 26-mile route with awesome views, punchy climbs, and a long descent to JPL.”

 it's best to wear a long sleeve jersey and goggles!
 Tread lightly on the new Gabrielino Trail and don't be a Skid Head!
 Keep a look out for trail flags in the Arroyo Seco.

-This trail has a shuttle to the trailhead start arrange for drop off and pick up before you go.
+This trail is a shuttle to the trailhead start arrange for drop off and pick up before you go.

 Start your ride at Josephine Peak Road